 This form of marketing works with referrals.
-Everyone who joins gets their own referral link to share it directly with acquaintances or post on their social media.
+Everyone who joins gets their referral link to share directly with acquaintances or post on their social media.
 People joining through these links receive a bonus, too.

 The Crypto App Store for dApps

-The Magic Store is a community-vetted platform that enables everyone in the community to pitch in, making sure that the whitelisted apps are functional and that the platform is in constant development.
-Given the platform is based on community and communication between creators and users enabled, developers get data on their dApps’ development, which is crucial to help them keep improving on the features of the dApp.
+The Magic Store is a community-vetted platform that enables everyone in the community to pitch in, making sure that the allowed apps are functional and that the platform is in constant development.
+Given the platform is based on community and communication between creators and users enabled, developers get data on their dApps’ product, which is crucial to help them keep improving on the features of the dApp.
 A crypto app developer also gets to witness how their ideas function and the changes that need to be applied, which is nearly impossible to accomplish during the beta-testing phases.

 How Does Magic Square Reward its Community?

-Active users get rewarded in the form of SQR tokens—Magic Square’s own crypto asset—for downloading, rating and validating apps on the store.
+Active users get rewarded in the form of SQR tokens—Magic Square’s crypto asset—for downloading, rating and validating apps on the store.
 With these tokens, Magic Square promotes the upkeep of quality products in the app store.